Corvia/django-tenant-users/README.rst

 .. _provisioning:

-Provisioning a Company
+Provisioning a Tenant
 ======================

-Here is an example to provision a company (a tenant) with the url "evilcorp.example.com".
+Here is an example to provision a tenant with the url "evilcorp.example.com".
 Note that we set the ``TENANT_USERS_DOMAIN`` above to example.com.

-Note: the user with the specified email must exist before provisioning a company.
-That's because users can exist without a company, but a company can't exist without a user (owner).
+Note: the user with the specified email must exist before provisioning a tenant.
+That's because users can exist without a tenant, but a tenant can't exist without a user (owner).

 .. code-block:: python

-    from companies.tasks import provision_company
+    from tenants.tasks import provision_tenant

-    fqdn = provision_company("EvilCorp", "evilcorp", "admin@evilcorp.com").
+    fqdn = provision_tenant("EvilCorp", "evilcorp", "admin@evilcorp.com").

-Since provisioning a company (a tenant) also has to create the entire schema -- depending on the models installed, it can take a while.
+Since provisioning a tenant also has to create the entire schema -- depending on the models installed, it can take a while.
 It is recommended that this does not occur in the request/response cycle.
 A good asynchronous option is to use a task runner like Celery (along with tenant-schemas-celery) to handle this.

 .. _advanced:

 Advanced Usage: Setting up default roles
 ========================================

 By default all default roles are blank (no permissions).
-In settings.py populate the following to add default roles to the public tenant or company tenants when they are created:
+In settings.py populate the following to add default roles to the public tenant or tenants when they are created:

 - ``PUBLIC_TENANT_DEFAULT_ROLES``
 - ``PUBLIC_TENANT_DEFAULT_ROLES[PUBLIC_ROLE_DEFAULT]``
-- ``COMPANY_TENANT_DEFAULT_ROLES``
+- ``TENANT_DEFAULT_ROLES``
-- ``COMPANY_TENANT_DEFAULT_ROLES[COMPANY_ROLE_ADMIN]``
+- ``TENANT_DEFAULT_ROLES[TENANT_ROLE_ADMIN]``

 .. code-block:: python

-    COMPANY_TENANT_DEFAULT_ROLES = {
+    TENANT_DEFAULT_ROLES = {
-        COMPANY_ROLE_ADMIN : [
+        TENANT_ROLE_ADMIN : [
             {
-                'app': 'my_custom_company_app',
+                'app': 'my_custom_tenant_app',
                 'permissions': ['view', 'add', 'change', 'delete'],
             },
         ]
     }

-During the provision_company call the default roles will be created on the newly provisioned Company tenant using the Company.create_roles() function.
-It can also be used at any time to create additional role types on a Company.
+During the provision_tenant call the default roles will be created on the newly provisioned Tenant using the TenantBase.create_roles() function.
+It can also be used at any time to create additional role types on a TenantBase.

 Note: the 'view' permission is not a default permission in Django, but is often added and used in the context of Django Rest Framework.